Publications

 September 2009 Tribal Climate Change Policy Training

 The Tribal Climate Change Policy Training convened tribal decision-makers and staff from Oregon, Washington, Idaho, and Northern California to provide education on the technical aspects of climate change policy, as well as the opportunities that tribes have to engage in climate change policy and action at tribal, national, and international levels.
 The training was held at the University of Oregon in Portland and convened by Sustainable Northwest, the USDA Forest Service Pacific Northwest Research Station, and the University of Oregon.
-Full proceedings and presentations are available at: http://www.sustainablenorthwest.org/programs/policy/tribal-climate-change-policy-training-meeting-materials
+Full proceedings and presentations are available by request to kathy@uoregon.edu.

 October 2009 Tribal Climate Change Forum